katherine-welbourne/imdb-sentiment-analysis/README.md

 ---

 ## **Contributing**
 Feel free to contribute by submitting issues or pull requests.
-For major changes, please open an issue first to discuss what you’d like to change. :tada:

 ---